Hounfor/The-Big-Deal-Add-On/README.md

 – Fixed incorrect cost of WVE-5Nsl parts in CAC-C version, thanks to Kierk for pointing it.

-– Mercury got its own model, icon and affinity, as well as a fix for Yang's comment for the 98 model.
+– Mercury got its own model, icon and affinity, as well as a fix for Yang's comment for the 98 model from Haree.
 If you have any Mercury, make sure to put it in the storage before installing the update.

 – Added 3 new emblems for your mercenary unit.